Terminalia ferdinandiana: Range and habitat

 The tree is widespread throughout the tropical woodlands from northwestern Australia to eastern Arnhem Land.
 It is found along the coast in the Kimberley region of Western Australia as far west as Broome extending east into the Northern Territory where it is found mostly in the western portion of the top end from the Western Australian border to Arnhem Land but is found as far east as Limmen National Park.

 It grows in a variety of habitat including sandplains, floodplains, creek beds, ridges, among vine thickets and on the edges of areas of mangroves.
 It grows in sandy, peaty or clay soils around sandstone or ironstone, and is often found as part of eucalypt communities.

 Ecology

 The Kakadu plum provides food for important small mammals such as possums, rock rats, tree rats, and bandicoots.
 Since demand has increased for the fruit for human consumption, careful management is necessary to ensure its sustainability.

 Uses

 Traditional uses

 The fruit has been used as bush tucker or traditional medicine by Aboriginal Australian people over centuries.

 The tree is particularly valued as a medicine by the Aboriginal peoples of the region, who use the inside of the bark for treating various skin ailments and infections.
-Fungal infections such as ringworm and bacterial infections (including leprosy) are other targets of treatment.